RedPitaya/RedPitaya/doc/appsFeatures/remoteControl/remoteControl.rst

 Check `demo <http://redpitaya.com/wp-content/themes/StemLabs/apps/scpi/videos/SCPI_Demo.ogv>`_ video.

-..
-TODO dodaj link na example
-More examples about how to control STEMlab from MATLAB can be find here.
+More examples about how to control STEMlab from MATLAB can be find :ref:`here <examples>`.

 ======
 Python